en30/stimulant/README.md

 # Stimulant

-Helper to integrate Stimulus into Rails application
+Helper to integrate Stimulus into Rails application.

 ## Installation